 Normally, ringing a bell does not produce any specific response other than getting the dog’s attention.
 The ringing bell is called a neutral stimulus.

-But after repeating this procedure a number of times, ringing the bell on its own could cause an increase in the dog’s salivation.
-Now the dog had learned to associate the bell’s sound with food and a new behavior had formed.
+But after repeating this procedure for a number of times, ringing the bell on its own could cause the dog to salivate.
+Now the dog had learned to associate the bell’s sound with food and a new behavior, salivation on ringing the bell, had formed.

-An originally neutral stimulus, the ringing bell, had become a conditioned stimulus that could elicit the same response as the unconditioned stimulus (food).
+The ringing bell was an originally neutral stimulus, but then it become a conditioned stimulus that could elicit the same response as the unconditioned stimulus (food).

 When this happened, the salivation was called a conditioned response1.

 What Is Classical Conditioning

-Classical conditioning, also known as Pavlovian or respondent conditioning, is the procedure of learning to associate an unconditioned stimulus that already brings about an involuntary response with a new stimulus so that this new stimulus can also bring about the same response.
+Classical conditioning, also known as Pavlovian or respondent conditioning, is the procedure of learning to associate an unconditioned stimulus that already brings about an involuntary response, or unconditioned response, with a new, neutral stimulus so that this new stimulus can also bring about the same response.
 The new stimulus then becomes a conditioned stimulus and the newly learned behavior is a conditioned response.

 Classical Conditioning Examples